Yacht Window Film: South Florida Boat Owner's Guide

 What Film Actually Does for Your Boat

 Heat rejection in the cabin.
 A boat interior facing south with full sun loads absorbs enormous amounts of solar heat.
-High-performance solar film with 60–70% total solar energy rejection makes a measurable difference in cabin temperature and reduces the load on the air conditioning system — which matters for both comfort and fuel efficiency on long passages.
+High-performance solar film with 60–70% total solar energy rejection makes a measurable difference in cabin temperature and reduces the load on the air conditioning system.
+Which matters for both comfort and fuel efficiency on long passages.

 Privacy on the water.
 Reflective and dual-reflective films give the exterior a mirrored appearance from outside while maintaining usable visibility from inside.
 For a vessel moored in a marina or anchored near other boats, this is meaningful privacy without the darkness of tinted portlights.